Calculation rules for quality metrics

 One benefit of this method is that it is dependent on the size of the shape, through the union area denominator, ensuring accuracy for all sizes of shapes.

-Quality metrics calculation for transcription tasks (all asset types)
+Consensus calculation rules for transcription tasks (all asset types)

 Quality metric calculations for transcription jobs are made using the the Levenshtein distance.
 This is an approach to quantify the number of required changes to change one string into the other, taken one character at a time.